 A new report published today by Amnesty International, with the support of FairSquare, finds that Qatari authorities have failed to investigate the deaths of thousands of migrant workers over the past decade, despite evidence of links between premature deaths and unsafe working conditions.

-FairSquare is separately working with a network of partner organisations on the Vital Signs project, an initiative to quantify and research the deaths of migrant workers in the six GCC states.
+FairSquare is launching the Vital Signs project, a new initiative to quantify and research the deaths of migrant workers in the six GCC states.

 Nobody knows the true figure for many migrant workers die in the Gulf, or the causes of their deaths.
 But available statistics indicate it is many thousands of people every year, a large majority of working age.